 Atypia is a word pathologists use to describe cells that look different from normal, healthy cells in that same location.
 Pathologists look at the size, shape, and colour of the cells to decide if they are atypical.

 The cells in a benign phyllodes tumour are like those found in normal, healthy breast tissue.
 The cells in a borderline phyllodes tumour are atypical although they still share some features with normal, healthy cells.
 In contrast, the cells in a malignant phyllodes tumour are typically much larger, darker, and have irregular shapes compared to normal, healthy cells.
 Pathologists describe these cells as showing marked or significant cytologic atypia.

-Cells divide in order to create new cells.
+Cells divide to create new cells.
 The process of creating a new cell is called mitosis, and a cell that is dividing is called a mitotic figure.
 The number of dividing cells is an important feature for the pathologist to count when determining the type of phyllodes tumour.
 For this reason, many pathology reports will include the number of mitotic figures seen in the tissue sample.
-The count is usually expressed as the number of mitotic figures seen in 10 high power (high magnification) microscopic fields examined.
+The count is usually expressed as the number of mitotic figures seen in 10 high-power (high magnification) microscopic fields examined.

 The tumour margin is the part of the tumour that touches the surrounding normal breast tissue.
 The margin between the tumour and the surrounding normal breast tissue is an important feature that helps your pathologist decide if the tumour is benign, borderline, or malignant.